SDGforskning/sdg-strings/SDG02_query_action_WoS.md

           ("sustainable intensification"
           OR
             (
-              ("production" OR "productivity" OR "yield$" OR "agricultural output$" OR "livelihood$" OR "income$" OR "profit*" OR "revenue" OR "economic viability" OR "benefit$"
+              ("production" OR "productivity" OR "yield$" OR "agricultural output$" OR "farm output$" OR "livelihood$" OR "income$" OR "profit*" OR "revenue" OR "economic viability" OR "benefit$"
               )
               NEAR/5
                 ("improve*" OR "increase*" OR "enhanc*"
-                OR "efficie*" OR "better" OR "raise" OR "bolster" OR "strengthen*" )
+                OR "efficie*" OR "better" OR "raise" OR "bolster" OR "strengthen*" OR "diversif*"
+                )
             )
           OR "value addition" OR "non-farm employment" OR "off-farm employment"